|

 Build quality

-The TX16S Mk3 MAX looks like a premium product, and it has the build quality to match.
-It feels dense and well screwed together, with no rattles or squeaks.
+The TX16S Mk3 MAX looks and feels like a premium product, and it has the build quality to match.
+Fit and finish are good, and it feels reassuringly solid in the hand.

-The shell has a faux carbon finish, nicely applied and rather smart.
-The leatherette side cheeks are edged with decorative stitching in the same colour as the CNC items.
+The faux carbon finish looks smart and is flawlessly applied.
+The side cheeks are made of a leatherette material with decorative stitching in the same colour as the CNC items.

 The hinges for the top antenna and handle have just the right amount of stiffness and feel robust - a big improvement on the floppy antennas on the Mk1 and Mk2.